MartinHaeusler/chronos/org.chronos.chronodb/readme.md

 		// open a transaction on this timestamp and fetch the value of MyKey Object value = db.tx(timestamp).get("MyKey");
 		// do something with the value, e.g. display it on the UI, compare it to something...
+		// Attention: 'value' may be NULL if the key was removed at this timestamp!
 	}

 ```